bkinsey808/graphql-fullstack-seed/README.md

 Apollo Graphql server with pouchdb

 ## Server
-Apollo Graphql Server and TypeORM with Postgres backend db.
+Apollo Graphql Server with Postgres backend db.
 As currently envisioned, Couchdb instances will be created for each client.
 Or maybe there is a better solution I haven't thought of yet?

 ## Goals
 The architecture I am envisioning works as follows: